hlvm-dev/hql-vscode-extension/hql/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Welcome to HQL LSP:

+## How to test it?
+1. npm run debug
+2. write hql code in new VS code instance running the HQL LSP

 ## What's in the folder